alexland/numpy-tutorial-for-data-scientists/README.md

     * matrix rank

-## Various Common Data Manipulations
+## Some Common Data Manipulations

-* how many data rows in each class
+* how many data rows in each class?

 * what is the mean and standard deviation for each class?